whunt1965/WEBRTC-CYBERSEC/Cache/SprintReadMes/README_Sprint4.md

 # Conducting a MiTM Attack on a WebRTC application (Part 2 - Taking the Application Online)
-This repository contains our efforts to conduct a MiTM attack on a WebRTC application.
+This Sprint involved our efforts to deploy our MiTM attack as an online WebRTC application.

 ## Going Live Online